-Pachyphytum compactum is an attractive succulent with rosettes of 30 to 80, mostly tightly congested leaves.
+Pachyphytum compactum is an attractive succulent that forms rosettes of 30 to 80, mostly congested leaves.
 Stems are often basally branched, usually upright and up to 6 inches (15 cm) tall, or up to 16 inches (40 cm) long if pendent.
-Leaves are fleshy, round, tubular, and pointed at the tips, with angular facets on the upper surface left by the pressure of neighboring leaves.
+Leaves are fleshy, tubular, and pointed at the tips, with angular facets on the upper surface left by neighboring leaves' pressure.
 They are matted green or tinged violet when gently stressed, up to 1.6 inches (4 cm) long, and up to 0.6 inches (1.5 cm) wide.
 The flowers appear in late spring.
-They are barrel-shaped, red to orange flowers with dark green or dark violet tips are held above the foliage on an up to 12 inches (30 cm) long stems.
+They are barrel-shaped, red to orange flowers with dark green or dark violet tips are held above the foliage on up to 12 inches (30 cm) long stems.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Pachyphytum will not tolerate frosts well.
 Temperatures below 20 °F (-6 °C) will kill the plant, and temperatures which may go below 45 °F (7 °C) during an extended period should be avoided.
 It tolerates high heat and intense sunlight.
 As with most succulents from the Crassulaceae family, Pachyphytum can tolerate (and even appreciated) poor soil conditions so long as it is well-draining.
 It can thrive in full or partial sunlight.